Include data

 For example, if a model has a context window of 2048 tokens, it can only "remember" and use the last 2048 tokens (pieces of text, such as words, punctuation marks, or spaces) provided in the conversation.
 Anything beyond that limit won't influence the model's responses because it simply can't "see" it.

-Side note: to smooth product experience, Dust sets its own specific window for “most recent data”.
-So it does not exactly correspond to the context windows of assistants’ underlying models.* **
+Side note: to smooth product experience, Dust sets its own specific context window for “include data”.
+So it does not exactly correspond to the context windows of agents’ underlying models.* **

-When should I use the ‘most recent data’ option?
+When should I use the ‘include data’ option?

 This method is particularly useful in scenarios where the most current information is crucial: news monitoring, project updates, or any area where exhaustivity and recent developments are more relevant than older information.